day8/re-frame/docs/CodeWalkthrough.md

 the values passed in from a parent component are sufficient.

 Note: `view` functions should never directly access `app-db`.
-Data is only ever sourced via subscriptions.
+Data is only ever sourced via subscriptions (which are dereferenced via `@`).

 ### Components Like Templates?

 `view` functions are like the templates you'd find in Django, Rails, Handlebars or Mustache -- they map data to HTML -- except for two massive differences:

-  1. you have the full power of ClojureScript available to you (generating a Clojure data structure).
+  1. you have the full power of ClojureScript available to you.
 The downside is that these are not "designer friendly" HTML templates.
+  2. You are computing a clojure data structure.
+Hiccup is just clojure data formatted in a certain way.
   2. these templates are reactive.
 When their input Signals change, they are automatically rerun, producing new DOM.
 Reagent adroitly shields you from the details, but the renderer of any `component` is wrapped by a `reaction`.
 If any of the "inputs"